WHOLE BEANS v PRE-GROUND COFFEE BEANS

 Storing your Coffee:

-We find that the best way to store your coffee is in the Friis Storage Canister, which has a valve that allows the gases to escape, while keeping the oxygen out.
+We find that the best way to store your coffee is in a coffee storage canister which has a valve that allows the gases to escape, while keeping the oxygen out.
 Ground beans will go stale within 3-4 days, whereas whole beans will stay fresh for about 3-4 weeks.

 Ever wondered why instant coffee has little to no flavour?